SEC

 Surveillance doesn't have to be done holistically.
 In fact, many firms today still use different systems for different types of data or even asset classes.
 For example, many financial firms carry out their communications and trade surveillance separately, through different platforms.
 However, trades don’t happen in isolation and this data is deeply interconnected.
 Disparate data not only impacts the time it takes for firms to respond to potential instances of misconduct or market manipulation but it also prevents them from getting a holistic view of their trading operations.

-SteelEye Holistic Trade and Communications Surveillance
+SteelEye Integrated Trade and Communications Surveillance

-Holistic surveillance solution that delivers simple, effective and efficient supervisory controls.
+Integrated surveillance solution that delivers simple, effective and efficient supervisory controls.
 The platform brings together multidimensional data on a single, flexible platform with rich reporting, automated workflows and analytics that identify suspicious activity, quickly.

 Learn more